giri92431/ML-DL-Flask-RabbitMQ-Swaggre-DockerContainer/README.md

-# Flask Application for Ml Dev to prod
+# Flask Application for Machine Learning and Deep Learning Dev to prod

 Production Ready Flask application with docker container with uwsgi and nginx config with wait time up to 10 min.